mrkkrp/markkarpov.com/tutorial/th.md

 [`Language.Haskell.TH.Lib`](https://hackage.haskell.org/package/template-haskell/docs/Language-Haskell-TH-Lib.html)
 module contains helper functions that take and return AST values in the `Q` monad, which sometimes helps produce shorter code, because these helpers compose well with quotation and splicing.
-Here we used `varE :: Q Name -> Q Exp` instead of `VarE :: Name -> Exp`.
+Here we used `varE :: Name -> Q Exp` instead of `VarE :: Name -> Exp`.

 Another way to introduce a capturable name is apparently by using an unbound